Romica Puceanu

-Romica Puceanu (Romika Puchanu; 1926-1996) was a Romanian Gypsy singer and interpreter of urban lăutărească music from Romania.
+Romica Puceanu (Romika Puchanu; 1926-1996) was a Romani singer and interpreter of urban lăutărească music from Romania.

 Early life

 Puceanu started to sing professionally when she was 14, with the "Brothers Gore taraf", one of the most famous tarafuri of the time.

 Career

 She was highly appreciated for her unique voice and for the sensibility of her singing.

 Personal life

 Despite her professional success, she had an unhappy love life, which led to some drinking problems, and also affected her voice in the latter part of her life.

 She was married to the accordionist Bebe Șerban (also known as "Bebe de la Petrichioaia" – "Bebe from Petrichioaia").
 Cornelia Teișanu, her niece, is also a singer.

 Death

 Puceanu died as a result of a car accident in 1996.